-Matt Stine is a 17 year veteran of the enterprise IT industry, with eight of those years spent as a consulting solutions architect for multiple Fortune 500 companies, as well as the not-for-profit St. Jude Children’s Research Hospital.
+Matt Stine is an 19 year veteran of the enterprise IT industry, with seven of those years spent as a consulting solutions architect for multiple Fortune 500 companies, as well as the not-for-profit St. Jude Children’s Research Hospital.
 He is the author of Migrating to Cloud-Native Application Architectures from O’Reilly, and the host of the Software Architecture Radio podcast.

-Matt is obsessed with the idea that enterprise IT “doesn’t have to suck,” and spends much of his time thinking about lean/agile software development methodologies, DevOps, architectural principles/patterns/practices, and programming paradigms, in an attempt to find the perfect storm of techniques that will allow corporate IT departments to not only function like startup companies, but also create software that delights users while maintaining a high degree of conceptual integrity.
+Matt spends much of his time thinking about lean/agile software development methodologies, DevOps, architectural principles/patterns/practices, and programming paradigms, in an attempt to find the perfect storm of techniques that will allow corporate IT organizations to not only function like startup companies, but also create software that delights users while maintaining a high degree of conceptual integrity.
 He is currently the Global CTO of Architecture at Pivotal, and spends much of his time advising IT leadership on the effective adoption of cloud-native architectures.

-Matt has spoken at conferences ranging from JavaOne to OSCON to YOW!, is a eight-year member of the No Fluff Just Stuff tour, and serves as Technical Editor of NFJS the Magazine.
+Matt has spoken at conferences ranging from JavaOne to OSCON to YOW!, is a eight-year member of the No Fluff Just Stuff tour, and previously served as Technical Editor of NFJS the Magazine.
 Matt is also the founder and past president of the Memphis Java User Group.

 I’ve started curating a Microservices Reading List.
 It’s still work in progress, but there’s some good stuff there.
 Watch for more!

 I am taking a break from the conference circuit!